-JEMEZ MOUNTAIN PUBLIC SCHOOL understands that the definition of consent requires a parent to be fully informed of all information relevant to the activity for which consent is sought.
-JEMEZ MOUNTAIN PUBLIC SCHOOL further understands that the definition also requires a parent to agree in writing to an activity for which consent is sought.
-Therefore, whenever consent is used in the regulations, JEMEZ MOUNTAIN PUBLIC SCHOOL will ensure that the consent is both informed and in writing.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS understands that the definition of consent requires a parent to be fully informed of all information relevant to the activity for which consent is sought.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS further understands that the definition also requires a parent to agree in writing to an activity for which consent is sought.
+Therefore, whenever consent is used in the regulations, JEMEZ MOUNTAIN PUBLIC SCHOOLS will ensure that the consent is both informed and in writing.
 (See 71 Fed.
 Reg.
 46551 (August 14, 2006))

+(2) If a parent revokes consent, that revocation is not retroactive (i.e., it does not negate an action that has occurred after the consent was given and before the consent was revoked).
 (3) If the parent revokes consent in writing for their child's receipt of special education services after the child is initially provided special education and related services, the public agency is not required to amend the child's education records to remove any references to the child's receipt of special education and related services because of the revocation of consent.

+(A 4 '4 20 H C C 1414()(1)(D))

 (Authority: 20 U.S.C.
-1414(a)(1)(D)) § 300.11 Day; business day; school day. (a) Day means calendar day unless otherwise indicated as business day or school day. (a) Day means calendar day unless otherwise indicated as business day or school day. (b) Business day means Monday through Friday, except for Federal and State holidays (unless holidays are specifically included in the designation of business day, as in § 300.148(d)(1)(ii)). as business day or school day. (b) Business day means Monday through Friday, except for Federal and State holidays (unless holidays are specifically included in the designation of business as business day or school day. (b) Business day means Monday through Friday, except for Federal and State holidays (unless holidays are specifically included in the designation of business day, as in § 300.148(d)(1)(ii)). as business day or school day. (b) Business day means Monday through Friday, except for Federal and State holidays (unless holidays are specifically included in the designation of business day, as in § 300.148(d)(1)(ii)). (c) (1) School day means any day, including a partial day that children are in attendance at school
+1414(a)(1)(D))

+§ 300.11 Day; business day; school day.

+A 500.11 Day, outsiness day, sensor day.

+(a) Day means calendar day unless otherwise indicated as business day or school day.

+(b) Business day means Monday through Friday, except for Federal and State holidays (unless holidays are specifically included in the designation of business

+day, as in § 300.148(d)(1)(ii)).

+(c)

+(1) School dry moons any day including a neutial

+School day means any day, including a partial day that children are in attendance at school for instructional purposes.